 About Me

-I’m in surprisingly good health, considering the fact that I’ve had several minor strokes.
-(I’ll blog about those too.)
-That experience helped turn my casual approach to exercise and health into an essential part of my daily life.
+I’ve always thought I was doing well health wise, but the mini-strokes and the carotid surgery that followed helped turn my casual approach to exercise and eating well into an essential part of my daily life.
 I am living proof that a drop in testosterone – an unavoidable occurrence for us aging men – does not mean you can’t add significant strength, flexibility, and muscle mass in your retirement years.
+This blog is my effort to share that message and to counter the expectation that getting old means getting weak, being bored, or feeling useless.

-So I’m writing from the perspective of a seasoned educator/researcher who still loves learning, a man of faith, a somewhat adventurous traveler, and a retiree who truly enjoys his family and this amazing stage of life.
+So I’m writing from the perspective of an old guy who has embraced this amazing stage of life and wants to share that joy and contentment with others.
+I’ll summarize what research says, describe what I’m doing to stay healthy and active, share recipes for healthy meals, and try to connect spiritual faith with everyday life.
 Thanks for stopping by.
 Pull up a chair, pour yourself something you enjoy, and join me as I explore retirement and the great adventure of getting older – one field note at a time.

 – Tim